Google unveils ultrafast Internet/TV in Kansas City

 The initial service area includes central Kansas City, Missouri and all of the city of neighboring Kansas City, Kansas.

-This market is dominated by Time Warner Cable Inc, which charges $99.95 for its fastest Internet-only service there.
+This market is dominated by Time Warner Cable Inc TWC.N, which charges $99.95 for its fastest Internet-only service there.
 Google Fiber would be 20 times faster.

 Time Warner spokesman Justin Venech said the second largest U.S. cable operator had a "robust and adaptable network" and welcomed the competition.